+Womens Hormones Can Affect Weight Loss significantly.
 Going on a weight loss journey is filled with many ups and downs, and the challenges along the way can test one’s discipline.
 However, aside from the typical factors that go into weight loss, there are some key players that we might not be able to identify.
-For women, hormones like estrogen determine how we use glucose (or sugar) in our bodies, and it is just one of the hormones that play a crucial role in weight loss.
+Women's hormones, like estrogen determine how we use glucose (or sugar) in our bodies, and it is just one of the hormones that play a crucial role in weight loss.
 Understanding the way these different molecules affect our bodies can make it easier to push weight loss efforts in the right direction for faster results.
 Here’s how hormones can affect weight loss and what you can do about it:

 How Hormones Affect Women’s Weight Loss